realizecoin/smartcontract/README.md

-# smart contract of Realize Coin
+# Smart contract of Realize Coin